alpharameeztech/doctoimage/README.md

 - Queue workers are running
 - Queue workers checks the database and grabs the paths of the files that are not converted and not in progress
-- Tries to convert the file using Linux tools (jodconverter + pdftoppm).
+- Tries to convert the file using Linux tools (LibreOfficeDocToPdf + pdftoppm).
 - When PDF is converted to JPG each page is saved to a stand-alone JPG file.
 So in many cases we’ll have many JPG files after the conversion is done.
 Those files gets zipped
 - Records “converted_at” in the database and fills “converted”